eyolfson/const-checker-artifact/README.md

 counts run the following:
 `cd /home/vagrant/const-checker-experiments-0.1.0/fish/2.5.0` followed by `cloc .`.
 The next section covers how to use the web server.
-Note that for larger projects we sample 20 classes of eachinstead.
+Note that for larger projects we sample 20 classes instead.
 The sampling is random, and we provide the classes we manually inspected for LLVM, OpenCV, and Protobuf.
 [PATRICK TODO]

 ## Using the Web Server

-We recommend a second connect to the virtual machine, again using `vagrant ssh`, for the web server so it can be available for you to browse the results.
+We recommend a second connection to the virtual machine, again using `vagrant ssh`, for the web server, so it can be available for you to browse the results.
 After connecting to the virtual machine please run the following commands:

     cd /home/vagrant/const-checker-experiments-0.1.0